 I love melon, and I also developed a taste for the Yubari melon steam cakes I brought back from Japan last autumn.
 That being said, I’m not sure I can quite get over the cognitive dissonance of the sweet watery taste of melon, and the texture of chocolate wafer bar.
 Definitely an acquired taste.

-Liked this?
 Over at Kotaku, Mike Fahey tried a whopping 15 different Japanese Kit Kats!